All Episodes

 So it's permissible.

-And there were no scandals at Bain Capitol.
+And they weren't evil, by the way, and there were no scandals at Bain Capitol.

-And nevertheless, it was all portrayed, just the fact that Romney was at Bain, that he co-founded it was a scandal in and of itself.
+And nevertheless, it was all portrayed just the fact that Romney was at Bain, that he co-founded it, was a scandal in and of itself.

-Tea Party Super PACs, by the way, raised three times the money of the GOP super PACs last year.
+Tea Party super PACs, by the way, raised three times the money of the GOP super PACs last year.

 And that scares the establishment.

-Tea Party Super PACs.
+Tea Party super PACs.

 That's why they also want the IRS investigating a Tea Party.

-The Tea Party's outraising the GOP.
+The Tea Party's outraising the GOP, super PAC-wise.

-In his thing, the Cook Report is Hillary Clinton too old.
+Charlie Cook, noted political handicapper, has a piece in his thing, the Cook Report, is Hillary Clinton too old?

-That's right, that's right.
+That's right.

 The left went all the way back to Romney's days in prep school.